My Mother's Castle (film): Plot

 Despite his reservations, the family use the key more and more and the reduced journey time allows them to visit the holiday home every weekend.
 They still have an apprehension each time they unlock a door fearing they will be caught.
 As time passes, however, they encounter the owner of one property and the groundsman of another, who are friendly and quite happy that they cross their land.

 At the beginning of the summer holidays they make the journey again and Marcel's mother feels a great fear and trepidation of meeting the owner.
 When they reach the final door they discover it has been padlocked.
 They are confronted by the caretaker of the final property who has been watching them for some time and who decides to make an official report.

 Marcel's father is devastated, believing a complaint could damage his career prospects and he could possibly lose his job as a school teacher.
 The employees of the canal however, confront the caretaker threatening him with prosecution for having unlawfully padlocked one of the company's doors.
 The caretaker withdraws his complaint against Marcel's family and the matter is concluded.
 Unfortunately during the ordeal between the canal workers and the caretaker they take the padlock, put it around the gate, and give the key to his dog so he can't leave the estate.

 The epilogue mentions that uncle Jules hired a carriage for the family.
 The film jumps 5 years to the future, telling of the death of Marcel's mother.
 It also tells of Lili and Paul: Paul was a goatherd in the countryside of the Provence, until his sudden death at the age of 31.
 Lili is killed in 1917, during the First World War.
 Marcel is the only one left of their childhood company, now a successful film director.
-His company has purchased a large old house in the Marseilles area to turn into a film studio.
+His company has purchased a large old house in the Marseille area to turn into a film studio.
 When walking through the grounds he sees a familiar door and realizes that this is the last property on his childhood journey to his holiday home.
 In a burst of rage he picks up a rock and smashes the door and thus ends a bad spell.